Episcopal Diocese of Dallas

+Statistics

+Public membership figures cited a decline in membership from 31,729 in 2015 to 27,113 in 2023.
+No membership statistics were reported in 2024 national parochial reports.
+Average Sunday Attendance (ASA) in the diocese was 10,656 in 2015 and 7,985 in 2024.
+The 61 reporting congregations of the diocese had $33,604,420 in plate and pledge income in 2024.

 Election of George R. Sumner as diocesan bishop

 James M. Stanton announced in May 2013 that he would retire as the VI Bishop of Dallas, effective 31 May 2014.
 Following Stanton's retirement, Paul E. Lambert, elected on 29 March 2008 as bishop suffragan, served as bishop pro-tempore.

 On 16 May 2015, the diocese held a "Special Convention for the Election of the VII Bishop of the Episcopal Diocese of Dallas".
-At this convention, George R. Sumner, then principal of Wycliffe College, Toronto, was duly elected to be VII Episcopal Bishop of Dallas.
+At this convention, George R. Sumner, then principal of Wycliffe College, Toronto, was duly elected to be seventh Episcopal Bishop of Dallas.
 Sumner was elected with 77 clergy votes out of 138 cast; and 107 lay votes out of 193.
 He was consecrated on 14 November 2015.

 Election of Robert P. Price as bishop coadjutor

 On April 17, 2024, the Rt.
 Rev. Dr. George R. Sumner, MDiv, PhD, VII Bishop of the Diocese of Dallas, called for the election of a bishop coadjutor, who would serve as an assisting bishop until Bp.
 Sumner's retirement, whereupon the coadjutor would become the VIII Bishop of the Diocese of Dallas.
 The diocese therefore formed a search committee, the chair of which announced a slate of candidates on March 3, 2025.

 On Saturday, May 3, 2025, clergy and lay delegates of the diocese held a Special Convention for the purpose of electing the bishop coadjutor at Saint Michael and All Angels Episcopal Church, Dallas, TX.
-On the second ballot, with 82 clergy votes of 130 cast and 77 lay votes of 148 cast, the convention duly elected the Very Rev. Dr. Robert P. Price, MDiv, PhD, then serving as the Dean of The Cathedral Church of Saint Matthew in Dallas, to become the bishop coadjutor.
-A service of ordination and consecration for Bishop Coadjutor Elect "Rob" Price is scheduled for Saturday, September 6, 2025, at Church of the Incarnation (Dallas, Texas).
+On the second ballot, with 82 clergy votes of 130 cast and 77 lay votes of 148 cast, the convention duly elected the Very Rev. Dr. Robert Paul Price, MDiv, PhD, then serving as the Dean of the Cathedral Church of Saint Matthew in Dallas, to become the bishop coadjutor.
+Price was consecrated Bishop Coadjutor on Saturday, September 6, 2025, at Church of the Incarnation.

+Upon the retirement of Bishop Sumner, Bishop Price became the eighth Bishop of the Diocese of Dallas on January 1, 2026.